Inspired by St. Francis de Sales

 His delicious and delightful fruit:

-love and joy and peace;
+love and joy and peace,

-and so, as we are assumed into
+and so, we are born again,

-we feel the Queen of Love
+and the Queen of Love

-sweetly smiling upon us all.
+sweetly smiles upon us all.